 Our area of coverage has increased to all of Cumbria, extending from the West coast to the Scottish Borders to Alston/the Pennines in the East and down to Kendal/Barrow in the South.
-We now have 15 Doctors operating for the Scheme.
-This has all been part of a new direction and rebranding of the Charity which started 18 months ago with the development of a new logo and a huge amount of publicity on social media and other sources.
-This is continuing to be spearheaded by Lisa Jackson from Acorn Marketing and we are extremely grateful for all her hard work in making this process possible.
-The Charity has now also started proactively fundraising by taking on the services of the West Cumbria based Together We Can Fundraising organisation.
+We now have 12 Doctors operating for the Scheme.
+This has all been part of a new direction and rebranding of the Charity which started 2 years ago with the development of a new logo and a huge amount of publicity on social media and other sources.
+The Charity continues to proactively fundraise by using the services of the West Cumbria based Together We Can Fundraising organisation.
 As part of this renewed publicity, we have also decided to attend more public events so that we can make more people aware of who we are, what we bring to pre-hospital emergency care and what the new changes to the Fund entail.
-We have also decided to attend more Community Shows this year in order to increase our fundraising as well as launch a roadshow, with the use of a trailer that will tour around Cumbria letting people know about the Charity.
+We have also decided to attend more Community Shows this year in order to increase our fundraising as well as launch a roadshow, with the use of a trailer that will tour around Cumbria letting people know about the Charity